Wujal Wujal: European contact

+In December 2023, the region was hit by the 2023 Cairns floods.
+270 Wujal Wujal residents were evacuated by Chinook helicopters to Cooktown after the town was hit by flooding.
+A majority of homes in the town went underwater after the Bloomfield River broke it banks.

 Local government and Deed of Grant in Trust community

 On 16 February 1980, the Bloomfield River mission was officially renamed Wujal Wujal.
 On 29 October 1987, the Aboriginal reserve held by the Queensland Government was transferred to the trusteeship of the council under a Deed of Grant in Trust.

 On 1 January 2005, under the Local Government (Community Government Areas) Act 2004, Wujal Wujal Aboriginal Council became the Wujal Wujal Aboriginal Shire Council.